 When Quinn Fabray gets off the bus at the Port Authority Terminal in Midtown, Kurt Hummel is waiting for her.
-He's leaning against a nearby wall, wearing the latest Marc Jacobs, with hair perfectly styled, arms crossed and nose wrinkled in disdain as he passes silent judgment on the rumpled travelers dragging past him.
+He's leaning against a nearby wall, wearing the latest Marc Jacobs with his hair perfectly styled, arms crossed, and nose wrinkled in disdain as he passes silent judgment on the rumpled travelers dragging past him.
 He looks exactly the same as always, and that isn't entirely a good thing.
 They're not the best of friends—more like polite acquaintances.
-They've hardly been in touch since graduation last spring, (and really why should they be?) but they do have something in common—and her name is Rachel Berry.
+They've hardly been in touch since graduation last spring (and really why should they be?), but they do have something in common, and her name is Rachel Berry.

 Kurt catches sight of her, and he straightens away from the wall, losing a bit of his superior attitude as he smiles in relief.
 He walks toward her and they meet awkwardly in the middle.
 "Thank heavens you're finally here," he says dramatically, reaching out for the bag that she's lugging over her shoulder without even asking.
 Quinn lets him slide it down her arm without complaint, because even if it isn't that heavy, it's still a burden that she doesn't particularly want to juggle on her weary legs as she navigates through the crowds of New York City.

 "It is wonderful to see you again, Quinn," he admits with a genuine smile, and she lets a bit of her annoyance slip away.
-She sags a little, pushing her hands through her (agreeably) messy hair, and tucking it back behind her ears.
+She sags a little, pushing her hands through her (agreeably) messy hair before tucking it back behind her ears.
 She's tired, hungry, and loathe to admit that Kurt is right about the stench of sweat and grime that's clinging to her skin and clothes from the bus.
-She's must be crazy to have instantly put her life in New Haven on hold in order to come to New York, but she just couldn't stay away.
+She must be crazy to have instantly put her life in New Haven on hold in order to come to New York, but she just couldn't stay away.

 "How is she?"
 Quinn asks quietly, trying her best to ignore the knots in her stomach that have been pulling steadily tighter for the last two days.